Vince Young: Retirement, post-NFL career

 On June 14, 2014, Young announced his retirement.
 After announcing his retirement, he did say for a "guaranteed offer", he would come out of retirement.
 Young stated he also planned to work at the University of Texas in some form following his retirement.
 On August 14, 2014, Young had been hired by the University of Texas to work for its Division of Diversity and Community Engagement as a development officer for program alumni relations and raising money for programs that assist first-generation and low-income college students.
 His employment with the University of Texas ended on March 9, 2019, due to poor performances and absences, having been given job warnings dating back to 2017.
 In 2021, he was hired by the University of Texas as a special assistant in the athletic department.

+In 2025, Young hosted a podcast with Mack Brown called The Stampede, moderated by KEYE-TV sports director Bob Ballou.
+The program covers both the current Texas football team as well as memories of Young's tenure with the Longhorns.

 Personal life

 As a result of his strong on-field performance and his ties to the Houston area, January 10, 2006, was proclaimed "Vince Young Day" in his hometown.
 The Texas Senate passed a resolution on February 20, 2007, to declare the day "Vince Young Day" throughout the state.

 Young has been in a number of television commercials for Madden 08 (for which he was on the cover), Reebok with Allen Iverson, and Campbell's Chunky Soup.
 He appears in rapper Mike Jones's video, "My 64".
 Young was also interviewed by 60 Minutes for an episode that was aired on September 30, 2007.

 Young re-enrolled at the University of Texas for the 2008 spring semester.
 In 2013, Young graduated from Texas with a degree in youth and community studies from the College of Education.

 Young continues to live in Houston's Hiram Clarke neighborhood.
 Young's grandmother, Betty, lives in the Sunnyside area of Houston.